yuvalmGS/gigaspaces-wiki-jekyll/sbp/mainframe-integration.markdown

 ## GigaSpaces External Data Source

-Allows the IMDG to pull data from Mainframe via a public interfaces (web services for example) through the [IMDG EDS API|XAP91:External Data Source API].
+Allows the IMDG to pull data from Mainframe via a public interfaces (web services for example) through the depanlinkIMDG EDS APItengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/External+Data+Source+APIbelakanglink.
 Once there is a cache miss or once the IMDG is started, the IMDG accesses the Mainframe and fetch relevant data.
 The IMDG can push any changes done back to the Mainframe in a synchronous or asynchronous manner.

 ## JCICS